jemgunay/url-shortener/README.md

 prevent someone from traversing all URLs, in case someone posted something sensitive by accident

-Hasher interface doesn't lock you down to the pkg definitions note on 3rd party short uuid pkg - bad to implement cryptography yourself
+Hasher and Storage interfaces doesn't lock you down to the pkg definitions note on 3rd party short uuid pkg - bad to implement cryptography yourself

 ## TODO: